lbormann/autodarts-highlights/README.md

 # AUTODARTS-HIGHLIGHTS

 Autodarts-highlights is primary an extension to https://github.com/lbormann/autodarts-caller.
-It provides several web-endpoints that are fed by autodarts-caller.
+It provides two web-endpoints that are fed by autodarts-caller.
 Its creates video-highlight-clips based on your opinion what it means to be a worthy clip.

-Besides your camera-setup for Autodarts, you need at least one more camera that is able to see your board (and/ or yourself) to fetch the full event.
+Besides your camera-setup for https://autodarts.io, you need at least one more camera that is able to see your board (and/ or yourself) to fetch the full event.
-If you use multiple cameras (at least two), make sure your cameras similar or equal configuration; use same resolution to prevent black bars in clips. use same fps to prevent delays that needs to be re-synced.
+If you use multiple cameras (at least two), make sure your cameras have similar or equal configuration; use same resolution to prevent black bars in clips. use same fps to prevent delays that needs to be re-synced.
 Dont use super high quality (> 1920x1080, > 8000 kbps) - it prevents you from annoying calibration and disk-space usage.

-Tested on Windows 11 Pro x64, Python 3.9.7, Sunba Illuminati (camera-0), One Plus 7 Pro with App CamON Live (camera-1)
+Tested on Windows 11 Pro x64, Python 3.9.7, Sunba Illuminati, One Plus 7 Pro with App CamON Live

 ## INSTALL INSTRUCTION